athomasoriginal/com.betweentwoparens/README.md

 Prefer reference links because they are reusable, allow for cleaner reading/editing of the post and when you need to update links they are all in one place.
 Seriously.
 This is a maintenance win.

-## Resources

-- [Generate a mailto link]
-  Simple tool to generate a `mailto` link so you don't have to worry about formatting.

 ## Before Dev

 - [x] Update `_data/site.json`